strongloop/strong-cluster-tls-store/README.md

 for improving performance of node's TLS/HTTPS server running in a cluster.

 The performance of your HTTPS/TLS cluster depends on many factors:
-* node.js version (significant improvements were implemented to both TLS and cluster modules in v0.11)
+* Node.js version (significant improvements were implemented to both TLS and cluster modules in v0.11)
 * platform (windows/linux/etc.)
-* whether your clients support TLS session tickets extension
+* whether your clients support SessionTicket TLS extension (RFC5077)
 * how often the same HTTPS connection is reused for multiple requests

-You should therefore monitor the performance of you application and find out yourself how much extra speed is gained in your specific scenario (if any at all).
+You should therefore monitor the performance of your application and find out yourself how much extra speed is gained in your specific scenario (if any at all).
+Check out our product [StrongOps](http://nodefly.com) (former NodeFly) if you are looking for a great performance monitoring tool.

 ## Usage